Kowsalyasp/parentkarafmodule/sql readme.md

 # SQLDevListener:
 Utilizing the bundle lifecycle, it will perform actions like metadata parsing, etc. The class explains the loading, processing, updating, and populating of the meta and data XML files.
 Make use of this.
 It notes the bundle history record.
 We can see this in snapshots of our system.
 Hang on to the bundle history, which compares both the existing XML files and the current XML file to upload the data into the database.

-# Database Configuration:
+# Database Configuration File:
 In the karaf folder, create the **configuration folder** which stores and loads all the configuration files like database connectivity, cache server, and the webserver.

-For databse connection:
+For database connection:
     create the `configuration source file` with a name `database.pgsql` with extension `cfg` (eg: database.pgsql.cfg)